Lifts in schools

 If you are planning a multi-story building as part of a new teaching space project, you may be able to use the project funding to put in a lift.
 We will approve this on a case-by-case basis but only for one lift.
 You will need to make sure the lift will serve the entire space (including a number of buildings, if there is natural flow across the buildings).

-You may be able to use special education property modification funding to install a lift if a student or staff member with special needs begins at your school.
+You may be able to use Learning support property modification funding to install a lift if a student or staff member with learning support needs begins at your school.
 It can also be used for modifying an existing lift.

 We will approve this on a case-by-case basis.
 The decision to fund a lift will be made as part of the property modification process.